amrodewedar/3D-printing/Prusa MK3 OctoPi setup Tutorial.md

 ## Steps:
 > ### Step 1 (Print Needed Parts):

->> [Download](https://github.com/amrodewedar/3D-printing/blob/main/OctoPi_Full.3mf) the file for the Raspberry Pi enclosure, camera enclosure, and camera arm.
+>> [Download](https://github.com/amrodewedar/3D-printing/blob/main/OctoPi_Full.3mf) the file for the Raspberry Pi enclosure, camera enclosure, and camera arm.<br/>
->>> Make sure the enclosures and arm will fit your equipment.
+>> Make sure the enclosures and arm will fit your equipment before wasting precious fillament.<br/>
->> Slice and print the parts according to your prefrences (links in the resources section contains the thingiverse parts).[^Resources]
+>> Slice and print the parts according to your prefrences (links in the resources section contains the thingiverse parts).

 ![Printed Parts]()

 > ### Step 2 (Assemble Parts):